The Ghost in the Machine Part 1

 But it was not just ideas that were funded—aesthetics was, too.
 In one of the most surreal chapters of the Cold War, the CIA covertly championed Abstract Expressionism, an art movement then seen as radical, nonconformist, and defiantly individualistic.
 Jackson Pollock, Mark Rothko, and Willem de Kooning—all seen today as quintessentially American artists—were promoted internationally as evidence that liberal societies could produce avant-garde creativity, unshackled by censorship or socialist realism.

 Music, too, was weaponised.
-Atonal and twelve-tone compositions by Arnold Schoenberg and Pierre Boulez were promoted across Europe as a dischordant metaphor for freedom and complexity.
+Atonal and twelve-tone compositions by Arnold Schoenberg and Pierre Boulez were promoted across Europe as a discordant metaphor for freedom and complexity.
 The Soviets preferred Tchaikovsky and symphonic socialist anthems; the CIA offered dissonance and spontaneity.

 Pierrot lunaire Op.21 : I Mondestrunken · Giuseppe Sinopoli by Arnold Schoenberg

-6 The Frankfurt School and the Expansion of Cultural Critique
+6. The Frankfurt School and the Expansion of Cultural Critique

 As the CIA funded what it considered the “respectable” anti-communist left, another intellectual current—parallel, but not disconnected—was fermenting in American academia.